CurtisLovrak/invest-cloud-ti/README.md

 I could add more to my code, like error handling.

-I'm sure that if the error is with my code, that it's a formatting issue.
+I'm sure that if the error is with my code, that it's a formatting issue with the hashed string.